ibm-cloud-docs/devsecops/devsecops-dev-mode.md

 * Runs the various stages of the `.pipeline-config.yaml` file only.
 * Skips the compliance and security-related tasks to optimize the time to run your code.
+* Does not collect any evidence.
+No evidence uploaded to COS evidence storage.

 ## Prerequisites
 {: #devsecops-devmode-preq}